 In Grafton, a general store can be found near the post office across Route 4.
 This marks the last available parking on the Grafton County section of the corridor, which ends at Zaccaria Road on the Merrimack County line.

-The first two miles of this section, from Zaccaria Road to a mile north of Danbury, are compacted cinder ballast, which is slightly softer than the stone dust that lines the remainder of the trail, but it's still very doable for hybrid or mountain bikers.
+The first mile of this section, from Zaccaria Road to two miles north of Danbury Center, are compacted cinder ballast, which is slightly softer than the stone dust that lines the remainder of the trail, but it's still very doable for hybrid or mountain bikers.
 In Danbury Center, the recently renovated Danbury General Store has parking, bathrooms, and food.

 From Danbury, you'll travel eight miles along Fraser Brook to Potter Place, where you'll find the only preserved railroad station on the trail.
 The station is open weekends in the summer and has an excellent display of railroad memorabilia and bottled water for sale.
 There is parking and seasonal restrooms here as well.

 Continuing east, you'll reach Blackwater Park in Andover, then Highland Lake in East Andover, which has a public beach and seasonal restrooms.
 In this area, you'll find the trail's official welcome site: Highland Lake Inn at 32 Maple Street.
 The Inn is also a good place to spend the night if you are planning to bike the entire 56 miles.

 Travel about another four miles and you'll arrive at Webster Lake, which has a public swimming beach and seasonal restrooms.
-From West Franklin, it's another six miles along the Merrimack River to the southern end of the trail at Depot Street in Boscawen.
+From Webster Lake, it's another 12 miles along the Merrimack River to the southern end of the trail at Depot Street in Boscawen.
 This section has remarkable views of the Merrimack River.
-Parking is available here at the old Gerrish Depot building on Route 3 about four miles north of the southern end in Boscawen.
+Parking is available at the old Gerrish Depot building on Route 3 about four miles north of the southern end in Boscawen.